TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-03-04-how-to-turn-laravel-from-static-to-dependency-injection-in-one-day.md

     What then?
 Switch framework or rewrite?
 But what if all you need is to **switch single pattern**?
-tweet: "New Post on #php 🐘 blog: How to turn #Laravel from Static to Dependency Injection in one Day"

 updated_since: "November 2020"
 updated_message: |